mikamai/akamai_api/README.md

 When removing or invalidating a CP Code you can provide the following optional arguments:

 - *--domain*, *-d*: Specify if you want to work with *production* or *staging*.
 This is a completely optional argument and usually you don't need to set it.
-- *--emails*, *-e*: Specify the list of email used by Akamai to send notifications about the purge request.

 ### ARL